akshayg08/akshayg08.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing B.Tech + MS by Research in Computer Science from <a href="https://www.iiit.ac.in/">IIIT-Hyderabad</a>.
+I have recently graduated from <a href="https://www.iiit.ac.in/">IIIT-Hyderabad</a> with B.Tech (Honours) + MS by Research in Computer Science.
 I am highly interested in working on various research problems in the field of Machine Learning, Deep Learning, Natural Language Processing, Computer Vision, and Computational Social Science.
 Currently, I am working on my Master's Thesis with <a href="https://www.iiit.ac.in/people/faculty/m.shrivastava/">Professor Manish Shrivastava</a> on Neural Machine Translation for Low-Resource languages and, Translation and Generation of Code-Mixed sentences.

 I am also working with <a href="https://faculty.iiit.ac.in/~vgandhi/">Professor Vineet Gandhi</a> on improving the generalization ability of Image Classification models on unseen domains.
 Moreover, I am working on the detection of religious Hate Speech on online social media platforms such as Twitter, advised by <a href="https://precog.iiit.ac.in/">Professor Ponnurangam Kumaraguru “PK"</a> and <a href="https://jisun.me/">Professor Jisun An</a>.